The TwinGEO Integrated Territorial Framework

 - data becomes fragmented

-TwinGEO acts as a structural backbone that ensures consistency across disciplines, projects, and technologies.
+TwinGEO acts as a structural backbone that ensures coherence across disciplines, processes, and technologies.

 - think in systems, not tools